OsiriX-Foundation/karnak-docker/profileExample/README.md

 ---

 `action.on.dates` is a profile element that applies actions on dates.
-This profile element contains several options that can be applied to dates.
+This profile element contains several options and  will be executed only on the following VR types: AS, DA, DT ,TM.

 This profile need this parameters: